Telephone Icon 01494 778787

 Useful information to help you fit our doors into glass

-Urban Front doors weigh a considerable amount (from 120kgs – 250kgs).
-Therefore it's essential to to understand the following considerations for fitting and supporting the door correctly, before purchase.
+Urban Front doors weigh a considerable amount (from 120 kg to 350 kg, depending on the size of the door leaf).
+Therefore, it's essential to understand the following considerations for fitting and supporting the door correctly before purchase.

 1. Glazing specifications

-Please check with your glazing company if the specifications of your windows are sturdy enough to hold our door.
-Some aluminium window specs are strong enough however it may still be advisable to ensure there is an RSJ (steel beam)/ other support above the door if it is going into a full architectural curtain wall.
+Please check with your glazing company if the window specification is sturdy enough to hold our door.
+Some aluminium window specs are strong enough; however, it may still be advisable to ensure there is an RSJ (steel beam) or other support above the door if it is going into a full architectural curtain wall.
+We usually recommend that if the glazing depth is less than 100mm, it typically means the door requires additional support in a steel frame or similar.

 In some cases, depending on the size of the glazing and door, you may need to ask your structural engineer for their expertise on the adequacy of the support.